Year 4 Newsletter

 Terminology for pupils

-Music this term will link to our topic and focus around recorders.
+Music this term will link to our topic.

 Please remember to take your child’s earrings out on PE days and fasten up any long hair/long fringes with soft hair bands.
 Parents of girls - remember to include a pair of socks if your child wears tights.
 If your child is unable to remove their own earrings they will be unable to participate in PE for health and safety reasons.